 Her resume includes work in an amazing array of styles, including jazz, rock, fusion, funk, R&B, pop, hip hop, and even flamenco/speed metal.
 With an arresting combination of versatility, focus, taste, and chops, she is a seasoned professional and compelling performer.
 Her jazz background shines through in her melodic lines; her rock leanings mean she isn’t afraid to lay down a solid, heavy grove; her chops allow her to burn when the moment asks for flash and energy.
 Whatever the song calls for, that is what she honors.

 No frustrated guitarist, Angeline is a bass player who understands and celebrates the instrument.
-Her playing pulls from some of her favorites such as Pino Palladino, Randy Jackson, John Paul Jones, Willie Weeks, Larry Graham, and James Jamerson, yet she brings a quality and sound that is uniquely her own.
+Her playing pulls from some of her favorites such as Pino Palladino, John Paul Jones, Willie Weeks, Larry Graham, and James Jamerson, yet she brings a quality and sound that is uniquely her own.
 An admirer wrote a single word on the back of a set list during a show and tossed it back on stage.
 “Filthy!” it said.
 Angeline maintains it is one of the best compliments she ever received.

 Fluent on 4 and 5 string basses, electric-upright and a quick read on charts, Angeline spends much of her time in the studio when not on the road.
 Most recently, she recorded 2 albums with the Narada Michael Walden Band.
-Rising Sun features several tracks from the highly acclaimed jazz-rock group, The Mahavishnu Orchestra.
+Rising Sun features several tracks from the highly acclaimed jazz-fusion group, The Mahavishnu Orchestra.
 Angeline also co-wrote tracks off of the album, Thunder, including the title track, which gives listeners a serious dose of swampy funk.
-She is currently writing and recording her first solo album, scheduled for release in 2013.
+She is currently writing and recording her first solo album, scheduled for release in 2014.

 Angeline is already a force to be reckoned with, but her ambition and inexhaustible hunger to grow as a musician mean we will be seeing much more of her in years to come.